scottnath/jsonresume-component/README.md

 # jsonresume-web-component

 A web component (using LitElement) which presents resume content stored in [JSON Resume][jsonresume] format.
-The HTML structure uses the methods in [jsonresume-theme-microdata][jtm] to generate HTML which includes structured data as microdata in HTML attributes.
+The HTML structure uses the components from [jsonresume-theme-microdata][jtm] to generate HTML which includes structured data as microdata in HTML attributes.

 ## Installation